We love... exploring the Vallée du Loir by bike

 Fun of the zoo in La Flèche

 La Flèche makes a good excuse to take time out from the bike and explore the town’s zoo.
-Home to 1,500 animals from every continent, the largest animal park in Pays de la Loire is also one of the most popular in France.
+Home to 1,500 animals from every continent, the largest animal park in Atlantic Loire Valley is also one of the most popular in France.
 An ideal jaunt for family fun.

 For an overnight stay with a difference, look no further than the zoo lodges, each boasting a huge picture window affording direct views of lemurs, grizzly bears or wolves!